There are a lot of ‘must-visit’ places in Seoul, but which of them are truly ‘must visit’?

 - Remember to take cash!
-Many of the street vendors won’t accept cards, and it is therefore important to remember to always have cash on hand.
+Many of the street vendors won’t accept cards.
+It is therefore important to remember to always have cash on hand.
 If you forget to take cash, never fear.
 There are a lot of ATMs located around the market.

-- Namdaemun is a great all-around market, however, there are better markets for specific goods.
-Refer to my article here for the best shopping locations in Seoul.
+- Namdaemun is a great all-around market.
+But, there are better markets for specific goods.

 - The market is open pretty much 24/7, but parts of it will be closed at times.
 It is best to visit between 11 am and 10 pm, as this is when most of the stores will be open.
 On Sunday there will also be parts of the market closed, so if possible, avoid visiting then.

 - Korean is not required at all for these markets.
 If you have your phone with you, it’s easy enough to communicate what you want.
-Just show an image of the camera, or the specs of the lens (16-35mm F/2.8 E mount) and you will be on your way to getting what you want.
+Just show an image of the item and you will be on your way to getting what you want.
 The price is also easy to debate, just open the calculator on your phone and write the amount you want.
 As long as you have a notepad/calculator app, you will have no problems at all.